ycpcs/cs320-spring2024/assign/assign06.md

 Submitting
 ==========

-Create an Analysis document for your project in Google Docs that includes your group's Textual Analysis, Violet UML Model, and an explanation of your Analysis Model.
-Name the Analysis document **assign06-www-xxx-yyy-zzz**, substituting the YCP user names of your project team members,**in alphabetical order**.
+Create an Analysis and Design document for your project in Google Docs that includes your group's Textual Analysis, UML Model Diagram, and an explanation of your Analysis Model.
+Name the document **assign06-www-xxx-yyy-zzz**, substituting the YCP user names of your project team members,**in alphabetical order**.

-Place your Analysis document under your shared Google Drive Group Project folder.
-Also post your Violet UML (.class.violet) file of your Analysis Model to the Group Project folder.
+Place your Analysis document under your Google shared Group Project folder.
+Also post your UML Diagam file(s) of your Analysis Model to the Group Project folder.

+Also save a PDF version of your Google document using the same naming format and submit it to Marmoset under the **Assign06: Team Problem Domain Analysis** project.

 <div class="callout">
 <b>Important</b>: Your submission <i>must</i> be a Google Doc, shared via your Group Project folder.

-Do not submit a document in any other format.
+**AND** you must also submit a **PDF** version of that document to Marmoset.
+Do not submit a file in any other format.
 </div>

 <!-- vim:set wrap: ­-->